Installation

 • Fuseki: Apache Jena Fuseki

-• Datetime issue: When storing XSD date specifications, trailing zeros for microseconds are truncated, resulting in a different representation than the original.
+• However, there is still one known issue with Oxigraph that users should be aware of: When storing XSD date specifications, trailing zeros for microseconds are truncated, resulting in a different representation than the original.
 This can lead to distorted results since the DateTime timestamps are also included in the hashing.
+For more details, see the Datetime issue on GitHub.)

 If no adapter is specified, the generic og:Store is used, where the endpoints must be configured manually.